Guide

 Wholesale dropshipping in Australia

-- You've validated product demand through initial sales
+• validated product demand through initial sales

-- You're ready to commit to minimum order quantities
+• committed to meeting minimum order quantities

 Benefits:

-- Lower costs: Bulk pricing reduces per-unit expenses
+• Lower costs: Bulk pricing reduces per-unit expenses.

-- Better margins: Direct relationships eliminate platform fees
+• Better margins: Direct relationships eliminate platform fees.

-- No storage needed: Wholesaler handles inventory and shipping
+• No storage needed: Wholesaler handles inventory and shipping.

 Drawbacks:

-- Higher risk: More capital tied up in unproven products
+• Higher risk: More capital tied up in unproven products.

 Managing your dropshipping business finances

-Using Xero accounting software makes it easier to see your sales, costs and overall financial performance in real time You can connect your bank accounts and integrate with popular ecommerce apps from the Xero App Store.
-This helps you automate bookkeeping tasks, so you can spend less time on admin and more time growing your business.
+Xero accounting software helps you see sales, costs, and financial performance in real time.
+Connect your bank accounts and integrate with popular ecommerce apps from the Xero App Store.

 FAQs on dropshipping suppliers

-Here are answers to some common questions about working with dropshipping suppliers.
+Common questions about working with dropshipping suppliers:

 How much does it cost to work with dropshipping suppliers?